albertz/RandomFtpGrabber/README.md

 cannot tell how much it is of interest, but you still want to download a good set of files.

+(A common such situation is if you are on a
+Hacker Conference like the Chaos Communication Congress/Camp.)

 A totally random sampling might already be a good enough representation, but we might be able to improve slightly.